mtmars-aexp/quiz-manager/Documentation/Development Journey.md

 Wrote another Home test, then wrote some navbar tests.
 Doing good so far!

 ![A screenshot of the unit tests for the navbar.
 All tests are passing.](img/navbar-tests.png)

+I've written some more tests, and I've done the basics to know how to write a majority of tests.

+- Make sure things are rendered based on state data.
+- Make sure functions are called when things are clicked or changed.

+It'll be a doozey to write tests for the edit page, but nothing too complex hopefully.